 One of the more surprising shoebill stork facts is that it can cool itself down using its own poop.
 Like most types of birds, the shoebill has liquid poop.
 This poop is also much cooler than the shoebill itself, so the bird often poops on its own legs to keep itself feeling refreshed throughout the day.
 This may sound a little gross, but when it’s very hot outside these birds have to do something to stay cool!

-What shoebill facts have you learned today?
+What facts about the shoebill have you learned today?

 The shoebill is an incredible bird, but it is unfortunately it is vulnerable and very near to being classified as endangered.
 What sort of conservation efforts are being made to help this bird?
 Many groups are working to strengthen bans against trading shoebills and improve surveillance in areas where they are hunted.
 These groups also want to prevent humans and livestock animals from access to shoebill breeding grounds.
 If these efforts can be put into motion, they should help preserve the remaining shoebill habitats and increase their numbers in the wild at the same time.